903: The Pumaman

 And then they snagged on me, and called me Prince Valiant, and said I had a stupid fakey religion.

-“Prince Valiant” was an epic comic strip by Hal Foster; it was made into a movie in 1954, starring Robert Wagner in the title role.
-In both the comic and the film, Prince Valiant sports a pageboy haircut that stings of Sally Field and Davy Jones rolled into one.
+“Prince Valiant” is an epic comic strip created by Hal Foster in 1937 that continues to run on the Sunday comics page in over 300 newspapers.
+It was made into a movie in 1954, starring Robert Wagner in the title role, another feature film in 1997, and a short lived animated TV series in 1991.
+In both the comic and the live action interpretations, Prince Valiant sports a pageboy haircut.

 [Sung.]
 Don’t stop the dance …